mfl28/BoundingBoxEditor/README.md

 </p>

 ## Main Features
-* Create rectangular and polygonal bounding box annotations for objects in images
+* Create rectangular and polygonal ("vertices-clicking" and "freehand-drawing" modes) bounding box annotations for objects in images
 * Export and import  rectangular and polygonal bounding box annotations to and from JSON and XML files (using [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format)
 * Export and import rectangular bounding box annotations using the [YOLO](https://pjreddie.com/darknet/yolo/) format
 * Connect your own [Torch Serve](https://pytorch.org/serve/) prediction endpoint and use bounding box predictions as annotation hints